 This recipe doesn’t take long to put together, and is pretty hands-off.
 The quantity of couscous easily feeds three or four once you serve it alongside a vegetable, so I usually use extra salmon and plan on leftovers for lunch or dinner for the next day.

-- 2 tablespoons olive oil (reduced from 4 with extra to drizzle over the top)
+- 2 tablespoons olive oil (reduced from 4 in the original recipe), plus extra to drizzle over the top

 - 3 tablespoons lemon juice (the juice of one lemon)